sjl/.plan/README.markdown

 Fixed a [Vlime/Paredit bug](https://github.com/vlime/vlime/issues/54) that's
 annoyed me for *checks github issue timestamp* four years.
 I should have done this ages ago, I don't know why I never bothered to look into it.

+## 2024-05-09

+Started trying to figure out how I want to organize all my PhD-related files for the next five years.
+I've tried [Johnny Decimal](https://johnnydecimal.com/) in the past and used it for a while, but never really felt like I really got into it.
+Maybe I should resurrect that and try to focus it more on just my PhD, instead of trying to track my entire life through it.

+## 2024-05-13

+Got some Sundew cuttings from a labmate today, going to try propagating them at home.

+## 2024-05-14

+Wanted to deal with error handling and trailing slash redirection in Hunchentoot today, but unfortunately it looks like there's no easy way to do either (at least not one that's documented).
+Hunchentoot allows you to specify some kind of error directory, but that only allows static templates, not e.g. rendering a template.
+Though maybe that's good enough for what I need…